AdobeDocs/workfront.en/help/workfront-basics/using-notifications/subscribe-to-items-in-workfront.md

 The subscriber is not notified of the subscription, but an entry about the subscription is added to the System Updates for the item.

 When someone adds a comment to the Updates tab of the item, the subscriber receives an in-app notification.
-Depending on the features your&nbsp;*Workfront administrator* has enabled, the subscriber&nbsp;may also receive email and mobile notifications for the item.
+Depending on the features your  `Workfront administrator` has enabled, the subscriber&nbsp;may also receive email and mobile notifications for the item.

 ### Unsubscribe another person from&nbsp;an item